dse/old-timey-mono-font/README.md

 This is the first digital clean revival of Reproducing Typewriter.

-Reproducing Typewriter is a monospace typeface created over a century ago for use with mechanical typesetting machines in use at the time.
-It was designed for creating simulacra of typewritten letters in smaller point sizes for advertisements, catalogs, and other printed materials.
+Reproducing Typewriter is a monospace typeface from as early as 1906 for use with mechanical typesetting machines.
+It was designed for simulating typewritten letters in smaller point sizes for advertisements, catalogs, and other printed materials.

-Typefaces were also available to simulate the fonts used by actual contemporaneous typewriters such as Remington, Smith, and Underwood;
-but Reproducing Typewriter is more readable at smaller point sizes than those.
+Typefaces were also available to simulate the fonts used by actual typewriters like Remington, Smith, and Underwood; but Reproducing Typewriter is more readable at smaller point sizes than those.

 You may have seen this typeface used in the [Turbo Pascal 3.0](turbo) product manual.